yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 workflow in **Fig. 1**).
 The possible options and structures in this window are briefly described in the following subsections (please note also the references to **Fig. 2**).

-### The listbox
+### The list box

 **(1)** in **Fig. 2**: Lists all available single event measurements for the current station project.
 If you did more than one measurement for an event (e.g. *SKS*, *SKKS*, *PKS*, ...) all of these are displayed in this list.
-Additionally, you maybe analyzed the same phase with different filters and saved the results.
+Additionally, maybe you analyzed the same phase with different filters and saved the results.
 Then these individual results also appear in the list.
-From left to right the information in the list are:
+From left to right the information in the list is:

 - event source time based on your selected earthquake catalog
 - Julian day (JD) of the event’s appearance